-ASBO International members are school business professionals who are the finance and operations decision makers in school systems.
-They manage budgeting, purchasing, facility maintenance, human resources, technology, transportation, food service, healthcare, and other aspects of education business and administration.
-School business professionals are trustworthy leaders who are committed to educating the whole child by effectively and efficiently managing educational resources to support student learning and overall well-being.
-As school business professionals strive to ensure that taxpayer resources are utilized wisely in their communities, create innovative school business management practices, and lead the profession forward, ASBO International is here to support them.
+School business professionals are the finance and operations leaders of school systems who manage many different aspects of education administration, including school budgeting, purchasing, facility operations, human resources, technology, transportation, food service, health care, and more.
+They are trustworthy leaders committed to educating the whole child by effectively managing educational resources to support student learning and well-being.
+As school business professionals strive to ensure that taxpayer resources are utilized wisely in their communities, implement innovative education practices, and lead the profession forward-ASBO International is here to support them.